 Transitioning from work to home is always hard, but it’s especially challenging when you work at home.
-There’s always more to do at the end of the day, and there are always projects that are unfinished.
 That’s why an end of the work day routine is so important.
-Today I’m taking you through each step in my end of the work day routine and sharing why each step is important and how it can help you!
+Today I’m taking you through each step in my end of the work day routine, sharing why each step is important, and explaining how it can help you!

 The Ultimate End of the Work Day Routine

 My end of the work day routine used to go like this: stand up from desk (which was always covered with the detritus of the day), walk through the office door, and shut it behind me.

 My mind was still running through what did and didn’t get done, what I needed to do tomorrow, and I cringed at the thought of sitting down at my messy desk the next day.
 Needless to say, I wasn’t present with my family and was often downright grumpy!

 And not at all supportive!

 After too many “family” nights spent grumpy, stressed, and unfocused on my husband and kids, I decided something had to change.

 I started paying more attention, making notes, and completing research.
 The attention, notes, and research resulted in the end of the work day routine that I’m sharing today.

 This routine has made a huge difference in not only how I transition from work to family time, but also in my attitude, organization, productivity, and satisfaction with my work!